jrkt/gostruct/README.md

 # flags

+table

-table - This is the MySQL database table
+    MySQL database table

+database

-database - This is the name of the MySQL database
+    Name of the MySQL database

+host

-host - This is the hostname or server of where the database is located
+    Hostname or server of where the database is located

 # usage